pylint-dev/pylint/doc/user_guide/run.rst

 first one it finds:

 #.
 In the current working directory
 #.
-If the current working directory is in a Python module, Pylint searches \
+If the current working directory is in a Python package, Pylint searches \
-   up the hierarchy of Python modules until it finds a valid configuration \
+   up the hierarchy of Python packages until it finds a valid configuration \
    file.
-This allows you to specify coding standards on a module-by-module \
+This allows you to specify coding standards on a package-by-package \
    basis.
-Of course, a directory is judged to be a Python module if it \
+Of course, a directory is judged to be a Python package if it \
    contains an ``__init__.py`` file.
 #.
 The file named by environment variable ``PYLINTRC``
 #.
 In your home directory if it isn't ``/root``